THE KILLING OF KEITH LAMONT SCOTT

 In Tulsa, Oklahoma, on Thursday, prosecutors charged a white officer with manslaughter for killing an unarmed black man on a city street last week.

-Charlotte police have said that Scott was shot to death on Tuesday by a black officer after he disregarded loud, repeated warnings to drop a gun.
+Charlotte police have said that Scott was shot dead on Tuesday by a black officer after he disregarded loud, repeated warnings to drop a gun.
 Neighbours, though, have said he was holding only a book, and that the officer who killed him was white.
 The police chief said a gun was found next to the dead man, and there was no book.

 Putney said that he has seen the video and it does not contain "absolute, definitive evidence that would confirm that a person was pointing a gun."
 But he added: "When taken in the totality of all the other evidence, it supports what we said."